Skip to content

 File-System API

 The File-System API is the simplest way to serve mock data.
-Just point to a directory and VitePress automatically serves files as API endpoints.
+Just point to a directory and plugin automatically serves files as API endpoints.

 Overview